Shopping discussion questions.

 What is something that you would never buy secondhand?
 Why not?

 If you could spend $5000 dollars in one store, which store would you choose?

 What do you think will be the next thing that you buy?
 Where will you buy it?

 Where would you go to buy a new jacket?
 How much would it cost?

 What are some things about shopping and supermarkets that annoy you?

 Do you think about where something is from before you decide to buy it?

 What is the most common way that people pay for things where you live?

-What is your favourite clothing brand?
-What is your favourite brand of electronics?
+What is your favorite clothing brand?
+What is your favorite brand of electronics?